As you are following my tips and hacks, you’ll be packing light and still travel in style – even if you’re on the road with hand luggage only.

 My motto: Travelling light – yet in style.

-In this post, I let you take a peek on my packing list.
+In this post, I let you take a peek at my packing list.

-Going places might making you leave a very cold place, taking a pretty long flight just to land in an extremely hot country.
-All this needs a bit more preparation and discretion, but usually, I manage just fine: packing light without looking like a bum – or like a tourist, which sometimes is synonymous.
+Going places might make you leave a very cold place.
+Then you take a pretty long flight and land in an extremely hot country.
+All this needs a bit more preparation and discretion, but usually, I manage just fine.
+I’m packing light without looking like a bum – or like a tourist, which sometimes is synonymous.

 Therefore, you’ll find tips for both ways of travelling in each of the following chapters.

 Please note: When I write carry-on, I’m referring to the small piece of luggage – no matter if you are checking in or actually carrying it with you as your hand luggage.